-As an iPhone user, I’ve long been jealous of Android’s ability to pin a contact directly to the home screen, perfect for true one-touch dialing.
-While you still can’t pin a contact to the iOS home screen (why not, Apple?), there is a way to call one of your “Favorites” with a single tap, even when your iPhone is locked.
+As an iPhone user, I’ve long envied Android’s ability to pin a contact directly to the home screen, perfect for true one-touch dialing.
+While you still can’t pin a contact to the iOS home screen (why not, Apple?), you can finally speed dial iPhone contacts with a single tap.
+And that’s even after you’ve locked your iPhone.

-Now, if you’re not keen on the idea of you—or anyone else, including perfect strangers—being able to place calls on your locked iPhone, I don’t blame you.
+Now, if you’re not keen on the idea of you—or anyone else, including perfect strangers—speed-dialing your contacts from your locked iPhone, I don’t blame you.

-But if you’re looking for the fastest way possible to call (or FaceTime) your most-dialed contacts and you can get over the locked-iPhone-dialing thing, give this tip a try—and actually, there is a way to disable one-touch dialing from your iPhone’s lock screen, although doing so may entail some sacrifices on your part.
+But if you’re looking for the fastest way possible to call or FaceTime your most-dialed contacts, give this tip a try.
+And actually, you can disable speed dialing from your iPhone’s lock screen, although doing so may entail some sacrifices on your part.

 First, you’ll need to install a new widget in the Today view—you know, the panel of widgets that shows you the weather, your upcoming calendar events, traffic conditions, and the like.